caitlinhenry14/CPP-Sorting-Algos/README.md

 # C++ Sorting Algorithms
-Implementing some sorting algos in C++, just for some practice.
-Will (hopefully) update this with more algorithms in the future.
+Implementing some sorting algos in C++, just for practice and future reference.
+Will (hopefully) continue to update this with various algorthms in the future.